iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 2 reviews"/>
 </p>

+> Decent app, bad support.
+Tested positive with a quick test in December, got a call from a contact tracer about a week later.
+Answered questions, then asked, "Do you have a code number for me to put into the app?"
+Lady didn't know about code numbers or the app.
+Colleague got COVID, contact tracer called.
+Again, no question about app or code numbers.
+No point to the app if code numbers aren't delivered.
+Otherwise, it's just propaganda.
+2 stars.<br> :date: __2021-03-23 16:17:13__

+> Keeps telling me it can't track exposure always even tho i enabled location.
+Useless.<br> :date: __2021-03-21 23:24:05__

 > This app doesn't alert you to anything.
 I used it for months and absolutely NOTHING.<br> :date: __2021-03-17 02:04:06__

 > What happens when you get vaccinated?
 How does the app know?<br> :date: __2021-03-11 15:49:44__